mialsy/system-p3-parallel-crypotocurrency-miner/README.md

 The workflow of how ```crash``` works is as follow:
 <img src="https://github.com/usf-cs521-sp21/P2-mialsy/blob/main/res/p2_main_function.jpg" alt="crash main function workflow" width="900">

+### Multi-thread parallel program and the producer consumer model

+A process is basically an instance of the running program.

+In the ```crash``` program, we fork a child process to execute an external command.

+The reason we need different process working on this is that we can do then have differnt handling of signal of the child process, and also allow our ```crash``` to run background jobs.
+Another reason is that by doing so, we would be able to set up enviroment of the execution of program in the child process, and would be able to redirect IO.

 ### The task queue and why do we need a queue?

 To support the built-in history browsing and retriving, an history list based on circular list (clist) structure is included.